ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 then i add another _EditAndBLackToListButton and modify model statement.

-when i run my app it shows error now i am trying to fix them.
+when i run my app it shows error now i am trying to fix them. i have an error in my upsert.cshtml i fix that and run my app..